 An example to help you:

-I want to stop shouting at my kids.
+I want to stop shouting at my kids and get better cooperation.

 Now here it is, re-written using present tense, positive language and adding the why:

-See how we’ve used the present tense – as if it’s already happening?
+See how I’ve used the present tense – as if it’s already happening?
 I am instead of I want.

-Notice too how we phrase it positively – ‘peaceful parent’ rather than ‘stop shouting’.
+Notice too how to phrase it positively – ‘peaceful parent’ rather than ‘stop shouting’.